jedisct1/witx-codegen/README.md

 WITX is the description language used by [WASI](https://wasi.dev).
 This tool uses the next (as on April 5th, 2021) revision of the format, as implemented in the forthcoming version 0.10 of the Rust `witx` crate.

-`witx-codegen` is written in Rust, but was designed to generate code for multiple languages that is simple to use.
-It can also produce multiple documentation formats.
+`witx-codegen` is written in Rust, but was designed to generate code for multiple languages.
+The generated code is meant to be simple to understand.

-Other input formats may also be eventually supported.
+The tool can also produce different documentation formats.

 `witx-codegen` supersedes `as-witx`, `zig-witx`, `witx-docgen`, `witx-overview-docgen` and `witx-generate-raw`.